MCL Tear Wood River, IL

 Diagnosing an MCL Tear in Wood River, IL

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to verify the injury’s severity.
+Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to determine the injury’s extent.
 At Axes Physical Therapy, we offer free injury screenings in Wood River, IL.
-With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.
+With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Wood River, IL for MCL Tears